ThGaskin/NeuralABM/README.md

 ```
 Done! 🎉

+> [!IMPORTANT]
-> **_Note_** Any changes to the project info file need to be communicated to utopya by calling the registration command anew.
+> Any changes to the project info file need to be communicated to utopya by calling the registration command anew.
 > You will then have to additionally pass the `````--exists-action overwrite````` flag, because a project of that name already exists.
 > See ```utopya projects register --help``` for more information.